tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 ## Wrapup

 So, what have we learned?
-If you skimmed this article (understandable) hoping for a tl;dr, We've seen that:
+If you skimmed this article (understandable) hoping for a tl;dr, we've seen that:

 * Salary Power in baseball peaked around 2000, and has fallen since to a 20-year low in 2013.
 * The Luxury Tax and other revenue sharing methods have helped improve the competitive balance, but money still buys wins (about 3 wins per deviation).
 * MLB playoffs remain a money-gated event, with wealthy teams _vastly_ outperforming poor teams.

 Look, baseball doesn't need to be perfectly income-agnostic to be a fun sport to watch.
 Wealthy ownership comes and goes, teams develop young (cheap) prospects, franchises rise and fall.
 But let's just be clear about it - if your favorite team is spending in the bottom half of baseball, you can basically kiss your World Series hopes goodbye.